BlockDevsUnited/l-earn/Lessons/English/L_EARN/L1:Intro_To_BDU_L-EARN.md

 ```
 and so on.

 Every lesson has a place on the learning tree and is known by a lesson code.
-For example
+For example:
 ```
 LCEXD1 - dApps on xDaiChain
 ```